Should I be wary of buying a leasehold house?

-Freeholders are often referred to as landlord when there is no managing agent looking after the property.
+Freeholders are often referred to as 'landlords' when there is no managing agent looking after the property.

-A lease is in effect a long term rental agreement which allows you to use the property for a stated number of years.
+A lease is, in effect, a long term rental agreement that allows the leaseholder to use the property for a stated number of years.

 A lease will also set out any ground rent and service charges as well as any restrictions over how the property is used.

 In the case of a leasehold house this might mean:

 - Maintenance fees and annual service charges for any green areas or driveways you share with neighbours whose houses are built on the same patch of land.

 - The freeholder may not allow you to extend your property, carry out any major renovation works or sublet.